coogie/coogie.github.io/_posts/2018-04-15-dynamic-mapping-of-urls-to-filesystem-locations-with-apache.md

   DocumentRoot /home/jenkins/projectname
 </Virtualhost>
 ```
-First off, we need to set the core of our Virtual Host by establishing the `ServerName`
+First off, we need to write the core of our Virtual Host by establishing the `ServerName`
-`DocumentRoot` directives.
+and `DocumentRoot` directives.
 This sets us up so that a request to
 `http://projectname.internal.test/index.html` trigger our Virtualhost and resolves to
 `/home/jenkins/projectname/index.html`